Nathan85001/imu_calib/README.md

   Whether to compute gyro biases at startup and subsequently subtract them off
 - `~gyro_calib_samples` (int, default: 100) <br>
   The number of measurements to use for computing the gyro biases

+## Credit
+This package is originally developed by [David Koch](https://github.com/dpkoch) for ROS 1.
+This fork ports the package to ROS 2 Humble and is maintained by [Nathan Romany Fares](https://github.com/Nathan85001).